 - 1. Place the bottle in position on the "A" frame and bottle cross member so that it rests on the upper collar of both bottles with the collar rims engaged in the grooves on the underside of the bracket.
 If your trailer is equipped with a gas bottle cover it should be positioned over the bottles next.
 Make sure the hold down rod projects up through the hole in the shroud center bracket. - 2.
-Replace the "T" handle and tighten down until the bottles are held firmly in place. - 3.
-Reconnect the LP gas supply hose. - 4.
-Turn on the gas shut off valve and test all fittings with a soap suds or detergent solution and watch for bubbles.
+Replace the "T" handle and tighten down until the bottles are held firmly in place. - Turn on gas shut off valves and test all fittings with a soap suds or detergent solution and watch for bubbles.